Since her first National Keynote at age 14, Ashley Rhodes-Courter has shared her story with thousands in the United States and in over 7 countries.

 Despite her ordeal, she excelled in school because she believed that, “my education was the one thing nobody could take from me.”
 Early in her life she felt compelled to advocate for herself and the other children she lived with, particularly in the abusive foster homes.

-Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship—the school’s most prestigious full-tuition award.
-She graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
+Her efforts and academic achievements landed her Eckerd College’s Trustee Scholarship where she graduated with honors and ahead of schedule earning a double major in Communications and Theater and a double minor in Political Science and Psychology.
 Ashley then went on to earn a Master’s Degree in Social Work from the University of Southern California.

 During her undergraduate studies, she was one of 20 college students selected for the USA Today All-USA Academic Team and was named one of GLAMOUR Magazine’s Top Ten College Women.
 She was also selected as one of the four Golden BR!CK Award winners for outstanding advocacy for community change by DoSomething!.
 As part of their campaign, she was featured on 25 million bags of Cool Ranch Doritos.